wp-plugins/wp-helpers/readme.txt

 * Disable the theme switcher.
 * Remove the "Screen Options" tab.
 * Disable Upgrade Notifications for WordPress, Themes and Plugins (individually).
-* Put your site into Maintenance Mode.
 * Hide Dashboard widgets.
 * Set the default Dashboard columns.
-* Display an notice to your users in the admin or on the front of your site.

 **Writing**